 Student Research in the BITLab

 Both paid work and work for independent study credit are available.
 Work-study students are encouraged to apply.
 We generally do not work with students on a volunteer basis.
 Prospective PhD students should contact the individual BITLab faculty directly.

-You should make an argument about how you will contribute to one or more of the BITLab research projects if you joined the lab, and support your argument with evidence about your skills, knowledge, qualifications, interests, experience, etc. such as a code sample, github repository, portfolio, or research paper that you contributed to significantly.
+You should support your argument with evidence about your skills, knowledge, qualifications, interests, experience, etc. such as a code sample, github repository, portfolio, or research paper that you contributed to significantly.
 “It would be a great experience for me” is not an argument about how you would contribute to the work going on in the lab, because it does not provide any information we can use to evaluate whether you would be a good team member, or whether you would be able to make a productive contribution to our projects.